Romania, Bulgaria & Turkey Discovery

 Day 11

-KusadasiThis morning, we’ll drive to Selcuk with a stop in Troy – where history and mythology sit side-by-side – along the way.
+SelcukThis morning, we’ll drive to Selcuk with a stop in Troy – where history and mythology sit side-by-side – along the way.
 You’ll wander the ancient city walls with your group leader and even get a chance to enjoy a photo op with a replica Trojan Horse.
 You’ll learn more about how this place has confounded historians and archaeologists alike before continuing on to Selcuk.
-In town, on the slopes of Ayasoluk Hill lie several historical buildings – you’ll visit the Isa Bey Mosque, a beautiful example of 14th-century Seljuk Turkish architecture, and the imposing Byzantine citadel of the Grand Fortress.Then drive out to the nearby picturesque village of Sirince and taste some locally produced fruit wines.
+After arrival in the town, on the slopes of Ayasoluk Hill lie several historical buildings – you’ll follow your leader on an orientation walk, passing Isa Bey Mosque and the imposing Byzantine citadel of the Grand Fortress.Then drive out to the nearby picturesque village of Sirince and taste some locally produced fruit wines.
 This authentic Greek Ottoman village seems to have been overlooked by modern development and the unique local architecture nestled in the hills make for a photographer's dream.
-Continue onto the seaside Kusadasi and enjoy a breezy evening here.
+Return to Selcuk and the evening is yours.

 Meals: Breakfast -